beckerbenj/eatAnalysis/README.md

 ## Overview

-`eatAnalysis` provides helpful functions for educational research, e.g. when using the `R` package `lme4`, when writing files to `.xlsx` etc..
+`eatAnalysis` provides helpful functions for educational research.
+This includes functions for processing `lme4` output, writing files to `.xlsx` and calculating (weighted) descriptive statistics.

 ## Installation